Does Your Model Launch Have a SafetyNet?

 We finally transform the known significant changes in block rate into tables of operating point recommendations for updating relevant score thresholds s* to s*new.
 When possible, we like to pair these recommendations with insights into why the change occurred.

 As far as insights, the most useful information is examining recent changes in data inputs such as newly integrated data fields or changes in volume of fraud vs. normal users.
 This can be paired with information around known modeling changes in final messaging.

 Ideally when we launch the new model, customers are prepared for any changes and can continue operating with minimal disruption while catching even more fraud than before.

 While SafetyNet provides peace of mind around detection of score shifts, there’s plenty of room to improve our systems around model launch.
 We can improve score shift detection accuracy and efficiency in a variety of ways such as expanding the set of metrics to cover a wider variety of use cases or further automating manual steps.
 We will continue to develop new strategies and systems to make model launches seamless for our customers.

-Want to know more or help us build the next generation product? or check out our article on
+Want to know more or help us build the next generation product?
+Apply for a job or check out our article on How Sift Works.